-A laminate floor is an attractive option for those looking for a hard wearing, affordable and easy to care floor.
-However any laminate floor owner needs to be aware of the possibility of lifting around the edges of each board.
+A laminate floor is an attractive option for those looking for a hard-wearing, affordable and easy to care floor.
+However, any laminate floor owner needs to be aware of the possibility of lifting around the edges of each board.

 Regardless of whether you've only recently laid down a brand new laminate floor or if you've been in the possession of one for a long time, the problem of laminate flooring lifting upward can strike at any time.
-This can happen for a number of reasons:

-Lack of Correct Expansion Joints
+1. Lack of Correct Expansion Joints

 Read more: The Cost of Laminate Flooring

-Moisture on the Sub-floor
+2. Moisture on the Sub-floor

 If you are covered on the expansion joints, the next culprit for lifting flooring could be a fault in your sub-floor preparation.
-As laminate is a wood based product, your floor will be highly susceptible to moisture.
+As laminate is a wood-based product, your floor will be highly susceptible to moisture.
 On a concrete sub-floor, the moisture content must be below 2.5% using the Concrete Moisture Test.
-Factory Direct Flooring recommends the use of a suitable underlay with an integrated damp proof membrane.
+Factory Direct Flooring Ltd recommends the use of a suitable underlay with an integrated damp proof membrane.
 This greatly helps control the moisture getting into your floor, preventing damage to the laminate.

-If you are placing laminate over under floor heating, the recommendation for moisture content is no more than 1.5%, and the sub-floor temperature must not be higher than 28°C.
+If you are placing laminate over underfloor heating, the recommendation for moisture content is no more than 1.5%, and the sub-floor temperature must not be higher than 28°C.

 Read more: How to Install Laminate Floors

-If you are laying over a suspended wooden floor, it is very important that the correct ventilation is available and that the air bricks and the under floor space are clear of any ventilation obstructions.
+If you are laying over a suspended wooden floor, it is very important that the correct ventilation is available and that the air bricks and the underfloor space are clear of any ventilation obstructions.
 In addition, the sub-floor moisture content in suspended floors should not exceed 12%.
 It is also essential to use the correct underlay with an integrated D.P.M.A.

-Bounce in the Floor
+3. Bounce in the Floor